 As a fitness enthusiast, monitoring key biomarkers in your body can help you achieve your fitness goals.
 If you’re just about to embark on a new fitness program, the Essential Fitness test can let you know if you’re in good shape before you set out, as well as help you to monitor your progress along the way.

 The Essential Fitness test is suitable for men and women of all ages.
-It covers the essential blood tests to gauge overall well being including a full blood count, cholesterol check, liver and kidney function tests, and a diabetes screen.
-This comprehensive panel of essential fitness tests is designed to help you track results over time.
+It covers essential blood tests to gauge overall well being including a cholesterol check, liver and kidney function tests, and a diabetes screen.
+This entry level panel of essential fitness tests is designed to help you track results over time.

 Inadequate recovery from exercise or overtraining can result in inflammation and muscle damage.

 When muscle cells are injured creatine kinase enzymes leak out of the cells and enter the bloodstream.
 Prolonged elevated creatine kinase after periods of rest can be a sign of overtraining.

 A protein made by the liver and secreted into the blood.
 It is often the first evidence of inflammation - its concentration increases in the blood within a few hours after the start of inflammatory injury.

 Calcium plays a critical role in developing and maintaining your overall bone health.
 When you don’t get enough calcium, you increase your risk of developing osteoporosis and the incidence of stress fractures.
 This blood test measures both your calcium and corrected calcium levels.
 The majority of calcium in the body is stored in bone, the rest is found in the blood.
 If the calcium result is abnormal, a corrected calcium calculation provides further information.